Buying Equipment

 We have included links and suggestions to products that either the coaches, or our fencers have found to be satisfactory.
 Where different options are provided, there may be significant price differences between them, or different fencers may simply have reported different preferences.

 You will see the label 'FIE' a lot on this page.
-'FIE' equipment offers the highest level of protection as it has been tested to much higher standards than non-FIE equipment (an FIE mask is tested to withstand forces in excess of 1600N, whereas a regular mask may only have been tested to withstand 350N, if at all - some of the cheapest equipment has very little testing done on it).
+'FIE' equipment theoretically offers the highest level of protection as it has been tested to much higher standards than non-FIE equipment (an FIE mask is tested to withstand forces in excess of 1600N, whereas a regular mask may only have been tested to withstand 350N, if at all - some of the cheapest equipment has very little testing done on it).
 Of course, FIE equipment tends to be significantly more expensive.
 Whether it is worth the extra expense is a personal choice, though in some situations, the coaches will strongly recommend the use of FIE equipment.
 If in doubt, please talk to one of the coaches.

 Glove (Priority 1):